batiste/django-page-cms/doc/navigation-template-tags.rst

         ...
     </ul>

-You can of course change `django_gerbi.menu.html` with the Django override mechanism to render things differently.
+You can of course change `django_gerbi/menu.html` with the Django override mechanism to render things differently.

-django_gerbi.dynamic_tree_menu
+gerbi_dynamic_tree_menu
 ==============================

-The django_gerbi.dynamic_tree_menu tag works similar to the django_gerbi.menu tag. but instead of displaying the whole navigation structure, only the following django_gerbi.are displayed:
+The gerbi_dynamic_tree_menu tag works similar to the gerbi_menu tag. but instead of displaying the whole navigation structure, only the following pages are displayed:

- * all "root" django_gerbi.(django_gerbi.which have no parent)
+ * all "root" pages (pages which have no parent)
  * all parents of the current page
  * all direct children of the current page

-This type of navigation is recommended if your site has a large number of django_gerbi.and/or a deep hierarchy, which is too complex or large to be presented to the user at once.
+This type of navigation is recommended if your site has a large number of pages and/or a deep hierarchy, which is too complex or large to be presented to the user at once.

 Use the following snippet in your template::

     <ul>
-    {% for page in django_gerbi.navigation %}
+    {% for page in pages_navigation %}
-        {% django_gerbi.dynamic_tree_menu page %}
+        {% gerbi_dynamic_tree_menu page %}
     {% endfor %}
     </ul>

-The django_gerbi.dynamic_tree_menu tag uses the `django_gerbi.dynamic_tree_menu.html`
+The gerbi_dynamic_tree_menu tag uses the `django_gerbi/dynamic_tree_menu.html`
 template to render the navigation menu.
-By default, the menu is rendered as a nested list similar to the django_gerbi.menu tag.
+By default, the menu is rendered as a nested list similar to the gerbi_menu tag.

-django_gerbi.sub_menu
+gerbi_sub_menu
 =====================

-The django_gerbi.sub_menu tag shows all the children of the root of the current page (the highest in the hierarchy).
+The gerbi_sub_menu tag shows all the children of the root of the current page (the highest in the hierarchy).
 This is typically used for a secondary navigation menu.

 Use the following snippet to display a list of all the children of the current root::

     <ul>
-    {% django_gerbi.sub_menu current_page %}
+    {% gerbi_sub_menu current_page %}
     </ul>

-Again, the default template `django_gerbi.sub_menu.html` will render the items as a nested, unordered list (see above).
+Again, the default template `django_gerbi/sub_menu.html` will render the items as a nested, unordered list (see above).

-django_gerbi.children_menu
+gerbi_children_menu
 ==========================

-The django_gerbi.children_menu tag shows all the direct children of the given page.
-Unlike the django_gerbi.menu tag it is not recursive: the children's children and so on, are not displayed.
+The gerbi_children_menu tag shows all the direct children of the given page.
+Unlike the gerbi_menu tag it is not recursive: the children's children and so on, are not displayed.
 This is typically used for a secondary navigation menu.